HL7/vr-common-library/input/pagecontent/usage.md

       <td>23</td>
       <td>9999</td>
       <td>Correct Usage.
 The extension is required to express the unknown
         components.
 The dateTime shows what it can.
-The time is uknown, and the month is temporarily unknown.</td>
+The time is unknown, and the month is temporarily unknown.</td>
     </tr>
         <tr>